- Ph.D. in History, Princeton University

 - East Asia; Environment; Craft and Political Economy

 Victoria Lee is an assistant professor in the History Department.
 She is a historian of modern science and technology, with a focus on the role of Japan in the 20th and 21st centuries.
 Her book, The Arts of the Microbial World: Fermentation Science in Twentieth-Century Japan (Chicago, forthcoming Fall 2021) looks at Japanese society’s engagement with microbes in science, industry and environmental management.
-It explores why fermentation expanded beyond small-scale traditional manufactures to take special prominence in food, resources, and medicine, addressing scientists’ and technicians’ role in defining the texture of everyday life and material culture as an aspect of political economy.
-She is beginning work on a project on concepts of environment in public health.
+It explores how fermentation expanded beyond small-scale traditional manufactures to take special prominence in food, resources, and medicine, addressing scientists’ and technicians’ role in defining the texture of everyday life and material culture as an aspect of political economy.
+In doing so, it demonstrates that knowledge of microbes lay at the heart of some of Japan’s most prominent technological breakthroughs in the global economy.

-The Arts of the Microbial World: Fermentation Science in Twentieth-Century Japan (Chicago, IL: University of Chicago Press, forthcoming Fall 2021).
+The Arts of the Microbial World: Fermentation Science in Twentieth-Century Japan (Chicago: University of Chicago Press, forthcoming Fall 2021).

 “Wild Toxicity, Cultivated Safety: Aflatoxin and Kōji Classification as Knowledge Infrastructure,” History and Technology 35 (2019): 405-424.